alamages/SpectralClustering/README.md

 This code implements Spectral Clustering, more or less, as described [here](http://www.informatik.uni-hamburg.de/ML/contents/people/luxburg/publications/Luxburg07_tutorial.pdf).
 The code uses  [shogun](https://github.com/shogun-toolbox/shogun) machine learning library for matrixes manipulation and kmeans.

-There is no warranty that the code is error free and valid.
+There is no warranty that the code is error/bug free and valid.
 Purpose of the code is to provide a simple implementation of the algorithm.

 Dependencies
 --------------------